 Words signifying the singular number shall include the plural number and vice versa, words signifying the masculine gender shall include the feminine and words signifying person shall include corporations, companies and firms, except where the context precludes such interpretation.

 For the purpose of interpretation, the English text of the Constitution shall be accepted as the official and authorised version.
-In the event of any doubt or dispute as to the meaning or import of any portion of the Constitution, or any By-Law promulgated there under, the interpretation of the Council based on the English text shall be final and binding.
+In the event of any doubt or dispute as to the meaning or import of any portion of the Constitution, or any By-Law promulgated there under, the interpretation of the EXCO based on the English text shall be final and binding.

 Except where inconsistent with the context of this Constitution: